 WHO Hygiene Guidelines

-• Always clean hands with alcohol or soap and water.
+• Always clean your hands with alcohol or soap and water.

 • Cover your mouth and nose when coughing or sneezing and throw away tissue.
 Immediately wash hands.

-• Avoid close contact with anyone who has cough, fever and any flu-like symptoms.
+• Avoid close contact with anyone who has a cough, fever, or any flu-like symptoms.

 • Seek medical help immediately if you have any flu-like symptoms and quarantine yourself.

-• Maintain at least 1-meter distance from visitors especially if they sneeze or cough (social distancing).
+• Maintain at least a 1-meter distance from visitors especially if they sneeze or cough (social distancing).

 • Avoid consumption of uncooked meat or animal products.